earthly/earthly/docs/cloud/satellites/self-hosted.md

 earthly --sat my-satellite +my-target
 ```

-Note that `earthly-v0.8.0` or later is required to connect to a self-hosted satellite.
+Note that `earthly` `v0.8.0` or later is required to connect to a self-hosted satellite.

 ## Managing Self-Hosted Satellites